bobghosh91/selenium-windy-automation/README.md

 # Selenium Windy Automation
 This project automates the Windy website, showcasing various weather-related functionalities using Selenium, Pytest, and other modern Python utilities.
 The framework is built with simplicity, re-usability, and scalability in mind.
+Additionally, the framework also demonstrates hosting Allure Report in AWS S3.
 ---
 ## Key Features